mr-v/mr-v.github.io/_posts/2014-12-18-testing_swift_with_nocilla.md

 stubRequest("GET", baseURLString).andReturn(200).withBody("{1}")
 ```

 There are many more examples of stubbing requests with Nocilla's elegant DSL on [github](https://github.com/luisobo/Nocilla#stubbing-requests).
-Those include even responding with data recorded with curl and failing requests with specific NSError.
+Those include even responding with data recorded with curl and failing requests with specific `NSError`.

 ## Tests Structure and Naming
 Notice the Arrange-Act-Assert pattern that helps to keep tests clean.
 In Arrange all needed objects/dependencies are set up, then method under test is invoked (Act) and finally we assert results/the state of the system under test (Assert).
 More details about the pattern [here](http://www.arrangeactassert.com/why-and-what-is-arrange-act-assert/).
 Another thing worth noting is the omition of the assertion message.
 I've used following standard for naming unit test ([more](http://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html) [details](http://osherove.com/blog/2012/5/15/test-naming-conventions-with-unit-of-work.html)):